mattswhelan/examplerepo/README.md

 `git commit -m "this is a commit message"`

 >If you forget to type -m as part of your commit then vi opens.
-To exit vi, type :q.
+To exit vi, type :q and press enter.

 ### Git push
 The `git push` command pushes your local changes out to the repo.